 Saucepan with butter.

 Step 2.
-Second, make the caramel sauce.
+Second, make the caramel sauce on the stove top.
 Use a medium saucepan or large saucepan to melt the butter.

 Saucepan with brown sugar added to butter.